myphysicslab/myphysicslab/src/docs/Architecture.md

 # About Units Of Measurement

-The simulations provided in myPhysicsLab do not have units of measurements specified such as meters, kilograms, seconds.
-The units of measurement can be interpreted however you want, but they must be **consistent within the simulation**.
+The myPhysicsLab simulations do not have units of measurements specified such as meters, kilograms, seconds.
+The units of measurement are **dimensionless**, they can be interpreted however you want, but they must be **consistent within the simulation**.

 Consider the
 [single spring simulation](myphysicslab.sims.springs.SingleSpringSim.html) as an